ahmdx/Robin/README.md

 let showPreviews = Robin.settings.showPreviews
 ```

+> `showPreviews` is not available on watchOS.

 Robin automatically updates information about the app's settings when the app goes into an inactive state and becomes active again to avoid unnecessary queries.
 If you would like to override this behavior and update the information manually, you can use `forceRefresh()`.

 ```swift
 Robin.settings.forceRefresh()
 ```

+> watchOS versions prior to version 7.0 do not support automatic settings refresh.

 ### Notifications